 Fun Facts about The ACT

-5. Each year, over one million people visit Parliament House, which has a total of 5,000 staff that work in the building.
+- Each year, more than one million people visit Parliament House, which employs around 5,000 staff.

 Top Five Reasons to Live in The ACT